MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Experiments

 \section{Experiments}

-We conduct the experiments in the online, dynamic environment of MAS-Bench and evaluate the performance of GUI-shortcut hybrid mobile agent frameworks.
-We also employ an evaluation framework to measure the efficiency of agent-generated and hand-crafted predefined shortcuts.
+We conduct the experiments in the online, dynamic environment of MAS-Bench and evaluate the performance of GUI-shortcut hybrid mobile GUI agents.
+We also employ an evaluation framework to measure the efficiency of agent-generated and predefined shortcuts.